 While in Lake Louise I recommend enjoying a breakfast wrap and coffee from the Trailhead Cafe.
 Enjoy a hearty lunch at Bill Peyto’s Cafe and a traditional afternoon tea at the Fairmont Chateau Lake Louise.
 For a treat, consider an exquisite dinner at the Post Hotel Dining Room.

 What To Pack for a Winter Trip to Banff

 Banff in winter can get reaaalllly cold.
 I’m talking highs of around 25 F/ -4 C and lows of 7 F/ -14 C… so you need to pack appropriately!
 A general rule is to take a heavy parka or well-insulated jacket, thermal layers, beanie, gloves, a neck/face covering or scarf, waterproof boots, and warm socks.
 I always throw in some toe and hand warmers and like to bring along my microspikes for any icy hikes.
 Click here to access my free travel resource library and download your in-depth Banff winter packing guide!

 Banff Itinerary Planning Map

 See the map below to where I have pinpointed a bunch of places to see, eat and stay during your time in Banff.
 Click the map for more info!

 Visit Other Alberta Locations in Winter

-You could also consider extending your trip to include a visit to beautiful Jasper, which is what we opted to do back in February last year.
+You could also consider extending your trip to include a visit to beautiful Jasper, which is what we opted to the last time we visited.
 Here is our 7 day road trip itinerary, which started in Edmonton and ended in Calgary.